elventear/quartz-scheduler/examples/example15/tc_clustering_readme.txt

 file as necessary (see the "Configuration" section below for details).

 2. Windows users - Modify instance1.bat and instance2.bat (if necessary)
-to set your JAVA_HOME.
+to set your JAVA_HOME and TC_HOME.
 Run instance1.bat.
 Once the first instance is started, run instance2.bat (note: these may or may not be on the same box!)
 3. UNIX/Linux users - Modify instance1.sh and instance2.sh (if necessary)
-to set your JAVA_HOME.
+to set your JAVA_HOME and TC_HOME.
 Execute instance1.sh.
+Once
-Once the first instance is started, run instance2.sh (note: these may or may not be on the same box!)
+the first instance is started, run instance2.sh (note: these may or may not be on the same box!)